Health Indicator Report of Disability Prevalence

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

-NumeratorIncludes survey respondents ages 18 and older who reported they had experience any of the six disability types.
+NumeratorIncludes survey respondents ages 18 and older who reported they had experienced any of the six disability types.
 Excludes those with missing, don't know, and refused answers.

 DenominatorIncludes survey respondents ages 18 and older.
 Excludes those with missing, don't know, or refused answers.